thycotic/privman-docs/how-to/best-practices/run-iis-app-pool.md

 ## Creating a Domain Service Account

 1. Open the __Active Directory Users and Computers__ link from Administrative Tools.
-1. Right-click the directory where you want to assign this account (I.e. testlab.com > Service Accounts).
+1. Right-click the directory where you want to assign this account (i.e. testlab.com > Service Accounts).
 1. Click __New__ and __User__.
 1. Add a name and logon name for the service account.
 1. Click __Next__.